timdeschryver/timdeschryver.dev/content/blog/getting-the-most-value-out-of-your-angular-component-tests/index.md

 The test also includes the usage of a new method, `waitForElementToBeRemoved`.
 `waitForElementToBeRemoved` must only be used when an element is asynchronously removed from the document.
 When the element is immediately removed, you don't have to wait until it's removed, so you can just use the `queryBy` query and assert that the element does not exist in the document.
-The difference between the `queryBy` and `getBy` queries is that `getBy` will throw an error if the DOM element does not exist, while `queryBy` will return `undefined` if the element does not exist.
+The difference between the `queryBy` and `getBy` queries is that `getBy` throws an error if the DOM element does not exist, while `queryBy` returns `undefined` if the element does not exist.

 The test also demonstrates how the `findBy` queries can be used.
 These queries can be compared to the`queryBy` queries, but they're asynchronous.